 In response to the growing demand globally for food and wine as part of the travel experience, Tourism Australia’s There’s Nothing Like Australia campaign put the spotlight on Australia’s finest array of produce served in the most stunning locations in the world.
-In 2015-16 the campaign will continue to focus on Australia's strengths in food and wine as well as other world class experiences.
+Throughout 2016, the campaign will continue to focus on Australia's strengths in food and wine as well as other world-class experiences.

 Food and wine now accounts for one in five dollars spent by international tourists in Australia.
 The $1 billion incremental increase in food and wine spending since the launch of Restaurant Australia clearly demonstrates the value of food and wine to the Australian visitor economy.